jlh040/DS-Graphs/README.md

 - This repository contains my solution to Springboard exercise 47.10.12.
 - In this exercise, I was tasked with implementing methods on a graph class.
   - Some of the methods include:
-    - Traversing a graph recursively using DFS.
+    - Returning an array of nodes visited using DFS (recursion).
-    - Traversing a graph using BFS.
+    - Returning an array of nodes visited using BFS.
     - Removing an edge between two vertices.
 - Check out ***graph.js*** to see all of the instance methods that I created for the class.